2020 Neighborhood Safety Program Folio (PDF-3.7 MB)

 Enter your project idea in the “Suggest a Project” interactive map at any time during the year.
-(Click the “I want to…” orange button and then select “Submit a Project Idea” in the drop-down dialog box.
+(Click the “I want to…” blue button and then select “Submit a Project Idea” in the drop-down dialog box.
 The interactive map will step you through pinpointing your project location, selecting a project type and describing your idea.)
 The City reviews and responds to all suggestions and will let you know if your project meets the NSP parameters.
-All suggestions will be shared with your Neighborhood Association and posted on the City’s web site.

 Step 2: Attend Neighborhood Association meeting

 At your Neighborhood Association meeting, you will be able to participate in the following: